 NOTE!
-The trailer should be a little front-weighted.
+The trailer should be slightly front-weighted.
+Appropriate nose weight is 4 % of the total mass of the trailer, but not less than 25 kg.
+Nose weight must not exceed the maximum vertical load on tow ball.
+Maximum load is defined by car manufacturer of the towing vehicle.
 Make sure that the boat is fasten tight enough to trailer and the weight of the boat is divided equally on the both side supports.
 If the boat swings against the side support it can damage the hull.